NuttyShrimp/DeGrens/resources/[qb]/qb-weathersync/README.md

 - Add the following code to your server.cfg/resouces.cfg
 ```
 ensure dg-core
-ensure qb-weathersync
+ensure dg-weathersync
 ```

 ## Configuration
-You can adjust available weather and time types in qb-weathersync\server\main.lua
+You can adjust available weather and time types in dg-weathersync\server\main.lua